ctm/Bataan-Memorial-Death-March/README.md

 I'll make my goal on race day.
 I should break five hours (11:27 min/mile), but probably won't break four and a half (10:18 min/mile).

+## Illness

+I managed to catch a cold sometime after the Sandia Snowshoe race, probably due to the celebratory drinking.
+It was pretty virulent; the whole family came down with it, although I'm often spared.
+It was hard to shake, in part because I did both my Wednesday, February 1st, pack run and the following Saturday pack run even though I had stuff in my lungs.
+The wheels fell off on my Saturday run, so not only did I skip my Wednesday, February 8th pack run, but I ran a "5k" (the course was really closer to 2.8 miles) on Saturday the 11th instead of doing my normal La Luz Trail run.
+By the time of the Mt.
+Taylor Winter Quadrathlon I was 100% healthy again, but signicantly slower than last year due to all the training I've missed from the accident, bad weather and sickness.

 |Date|Miles|Pace|Pounds|Where|Notes|
 |----|-----|----|------|-----|-----|
 |Nov.
 16|1.9|speed|40|from house|9:14 min/mile|